juliechristiedata/MindSite_SchoolClosing/README.md

 > [!NOTE]
 > The highlighted grey bars on most graphics highlight the closure of 30 schools from 2012-2014.

-Before diving into school-specific data, is important for us to understand crime and gun violence citywide.
+Before diving into school-specific data, it is important for us to understand crime and gun violence citywide.
 First, we need to understand how much of overall crime gun violence accounts for.
 As seen in **Context 1.1**, gun violence has accounted for between 3 and 5 percent